Erewhon-proj/Erewhon-proj/README.md

 I'm passionate about building intelligent systems that solve real-world problems.
 Together with my team, I've developed projects like **FlyNow** (2nd place at hackathon) and **BoatGuard**, combining neural networks with multi-agent systems to create practical solutions.

-When I'm not training models or debugging code, you'll find me tinkering with my setup or exploring the latest in AI research.
+In my spare time, I enjoy reading, gaming, watching shows... and, unsurprisingly, often end up programming just for fun..
 While it might not be crucial, I proudly rely on Unix-like systems — mainly Arch and Debian — and only touch Windows when absolutely necessary (let's be honest, who enjoys using a bloated OS anyway?).

-In my spare time, I enjoy reading, gaming, watching shows... and, unsurprisingly, often end up programming just for fun.

 *P.S.
 Yes, I use Arch btw* 😄